-DO NOT remove the radiator cap while the engine is hot.
+- DO NOT operate generator with doors open.
+Stop the engine before servicing. - DO NOT remove the radiator cap while the engine is hot.
 High pressure boiling water will gush out of the radiator and severely scald any persons in the general area of the generator.

 - DO NOT remove the coolant drain plug while the engine is hot.
 Hot coolant will gush out of the coolant tank and severely scald any persons in the general area of the generator. - DO NOT remove the engine oil drain plug while the engine is hot.
-Hot oil will gush out of the oil tank and severely scald any persons in the general area of the generator.
+Hot oil will gush out of the oil tank and severely scald any persons in the general area of the generator. - Operation of the generator may create sparks that can start fires around dry vegetation, A spark arrestor may be required.
+The operator should contact local fire agencies for laws or regulations relating to fire prevention requirements.

-NEVER touch the hot exhaust manifold, muffler or cylinder.
-Allow these parts to cool before servicing generator.
+■ NEVER touch the hot exhaust manifold, muffler or cylinder.
+Allow these parts to cool before servicing equipment.

 - NEVER run engine without an air filter or with a dirty air filter.
 Severe engine damage may occur.
 Service air filter frequently to prevent engine malfunction. - NEVER tamper with the factory settings of the engine or engine governor.
-Damage to the engine or generator can result if operating in speed ranges above the maximum allowable.
+Damage to the engine or equipment can result if operating in speed ranges above the maximum allowable.

-Wet stacking is a common problem with diesel engines which are operated for extended periods with light or no load applied.
-When a diesel engine operates without sufficient load (less than 40% of the rated output), it will not operate at its optimum temperature.
+■ Wet stacking is a common problem with diesel engines which are operated for extended periods with light or no load applied.
+When a diesel engine operates without sufficient load (less than 30-35% of the rated output), it will not operate at its optimum temperature.
 This will allow unburned fuel to accumulate in the exhaust system, which can foul the fuel injectors, engine valves and exhaust system, including turbochargers, and reduce the operating performance.